I Explained My Author Philosophy to a Journalist Yesterday.

 Social karma.
 That is what I was describing to the journalist yesterday without knowing what to call it.

 The idea that showing up generously, helping people at your level, sharing what you know without keeping score — that it comes back.
-Not immediately.
-Not transactionally.
-In the form of relationships that arrive when you stopped expecting them.
+In the form of relationships that arrive when you have completely stopped expecting them to.

 I have seen it already.
 Rhoda Bangerter, who wrote Holding the Fort Abroad, met me for coffee and called the coloring book brilliant.
 Karina Lagarrigue, a PhD researcher studying expat mothers, found Maternity Abroad through a friend and reached out.
 Margery Pimentel said yes when I asked.
 Papa Balla Ndong said wonderful and invited the book to Valencia.
 Every single one of those conversations started because I was in the room, showing up, sharing what I knew, asking people I admired if they wanted to be part of something.